MetaUXUI/Connext-POAP/README.md

 # Connext-POAP
-I will create a POAP to be given to Connext most active community members.
+I will create a POAP to be given Connext most active community members.